 - Heart attack

-The more you abuse cocaine and the longer you abuse it, you are at an increased risk of death by overdose.
+The more you abuse this drug and the longer you abuse it, you are at an increased risk of death by overdose.
 However, the earlier you seek treatment for cocaine or crack cocaine addiction, the better your chances of avoiding the long-term effects.
 When you seek help at i-Kare Treatment Center, you’re putting yourself in a great position to succeed with sobriety.
 There’s no reason to let cocaine addiction ruin your life when i-Kare Treatment Center offers real hope for recovery.
 With caring and supportive staff on hand at all times, it’s easy to find the help you need to turn your life around!